skade/yakshav.es/_sources/how-I-came-to-rust.md

 I would still like to encourage you to check us out a little.
 While there's no "formal" way to join most of the teams, it's mostly easy: show up and be willing to work on tasks.
 Or, even better, if you have a subject that is not covered by any of the groups, form one!
 It isn't even _as_ huge of an amount of work as you may think.

-The barriers are much lower then you might think and tasks are a plenty!
+The barriers are much lower then you might think and tasks are aplenty!